pmolensky/com.popp/README.md

 ### v 1.1.6
 **fixed:**
 Corrected ProductID on Keyfob and Valve because of wrong info in PoPP documentation
+Fixed typo in the double click button 3 flow card

 ### v 1.1.5
 **fixed:**